Azure/terraform-azurerm-avm-res-dbforpostgresql-flexibleserver/examples/database/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# Postgres with database example

-This deploys the module in its simplest form.
+This deploys the module with a database

 ```hcl
 terraform {